 FightMND is a 100% not-for-profit foundation established in 2014.
-At FightMND, our vision is A World Without MND and our purpose is to champion hope and lead the fight against MND.
+Our vision is A WorldWithout MND and our purpose is to champion hope and lead the fight against MND.
 FightMND aims to raise the profile of Motor Neurone Disease within Australia and abroad in the hopes that increased awareness may lead to not only better care for those affected by the disease, but also increased funding for vital research into finding a cure.